Our Story

 Evans has been proudly developing a tradition of fine workmanship for over 60 years in the Royal Arcade, Melbourne CBD.
 Evans has since established itself as a boutique workshop specialising in leather items of value and is well regarded amongst designers, fashionistas and retailers.

-The Migrant Craftsmen
+The Migrant Craftsman

 Photo – A young Mr. Evans in the early Royal Arcade shopfront in the late 1950s.